nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 ### Product scope

-**Target user profile**:

-* has a need to manage a significant number of employees
+**Target user profile**: HR in company who has a need to manage a significant number of employees
-* prefer desktop apps over other types
-* can type fast
-* prefers typing to mouse interactions
-* is reasonably comfortable using CLI apps

 **Value proposition**: data management for employees faster than a typical mouse/GUI driven app